 How severe and persistent economic and financial impacts are depends on the extent to which natural capital can be replaced by human-made capital-on whether weak or strong environmental sustainability applies.
 Weak environmental sustainability means full substitutability between natural and other types of capital to improve welfare.
-Strong environmental sustainability means that each type of capital provides a unique contribution to welfare as environmental characteristics-including irreversibility, incomparability, pp As was described in the Ethiopia case.
+Strong environmental sustainability means that each type of capital provides a unique contribution to welfare as environmental characteristics-including irreversibility, incomparability, and deep uncertainty-pose binding constraints on substitutability of natural capital with human-made capital.

+&lt;sup>pp As was described in the Ethiopia case.

-^{qq} Most notably, the interaction between climate change and nature loss could contribute to drought and increasing food prices.
+&lt;sup>qq Most notably, the interaction between climate change and nature loss could contribute to drought and increasing food prices.
 There is evidence that drought was a contributing factor to the conflict in Syria that eventually led to a civil war in the country (Kelley et al. 2015).